How do I stop pipes from freezing?

 - If you have no water, first check with neighbours – if they have water then you may have a frozen pipe.

-- Check pipes for signs of splitting – any damage will mean the burst pipe will leak when the pipe thaws out.
+- Check pipes for signs of splitting – any damage will mean the burst pipe will leak when it thaws out.

 - If the pipes all appear to be undamaged, turn off taps.

 - Starting at the end nearest the tap, SLOWLY thaw the pipe using hot water bottles or towels soaked in hot water.
-DO NOT USE a direct flame, hairdryer or blowtorch as there is a risk of explosion if sudden heat is applied following a freeze.
+DO NOT USE a direct flame or blowtorch as there is a risk of explosion, if sudden heat is applied following a freeze.
 Only switch appliances back on when you’re sure the system is thawed.